tjipenk/tjipenk.github.io/_posts/2021-08-07-ec2-user-data-secret.markdown

 ======

 1. Create Secret in Secret Manger
-2. Create AWS resources
+2. Create EC2 Instance Role with Secret Read Access policy
-3. Create programmatic user in AWS
+3. Create EC2 instance and retrieve secret value at launch
-4. Create pipeline and deployment package
+4. Make it useful
 5. Summary

 Create a secret in Secret Manager